-Paul is a senior business
+Paul is an investigative reporter and business

-One example is a major feature series, ‘The Scars of War’, which lifted the veil on the neglected families of Kenyan soldiers returning from war in Somalia, and for which he won a Good Governance Journalist of the Year Award in 2015.
+One example was a major feature series, ‘The Scars of War’, which lifted the veil on the neglected families of Kenyan soldiers returning from war in Somalia, and for which he won a Good Governance Journalist of the Year Award in 2015.

 His David Astor Award programme in 2014 involved six-week attachments with The Times in London, and with amaBhungane, the Mail & Guardian Centre for Investigative Journalism, in Johannesburg and Cape Town.

 Before joining The Standard in December 2012, he worked as a business news reporter and an alternate business editor at the Daily Nation, where he covered tourism, banking, technology and macroeconomics, as well as the corporate sector generally.

 He started his journalism career as a business writer at Business Daily from April 2010 to September 2011.
 Before that, he briefly worked at the Ministry of Information and Communications and Cooperative Bank.

 A 2009 graduate of Maseno University in western Kenya with a Bachelor’s degree in Communication and Media Technology, he undertook specialist training in data journalism at Internews in Nairobi in 2013.